PythonArithmetic

 Calculation Panel

-This defines the implementation of the paged ML image processing (aka calculateOutputSubImage).
+This defines the implementation of the page-based ML image processing for the Python API, equivalent to the calculateOutputSubImage method in C++.

 The following variables are predefined:

-• numpy - NumPy is already imported and available via as “numpy” module
+• numpy - NumPy is already imported and available as numpy module

 • constants - the variables defined in the Constants panel are available by their given name

-The out and in0, in1, etc. variables are PySubImage classes (see MeVisLab Scripting Reference for the full API) which is derived from numpy.ndarray and thus supports the whole ndarray API.
+The out and in0, in1, etc. variables are PySubImage classes (see MeVisLab Scripting Reference for the full API), which are derived from numpy.ndarray and thus support the entire ndarray API.

 For details on numpy and ndarray, see numpy and ndarray.

-In addition the the above variables, all variables that are set in calculateOutputImageProperties are directly available.
-The out object represents the ML output sub image (aka ML page) which should be filled with the result data.
+In addition to the above variables, all variables that are set in calculateOutputImageProperties are directly available.
+The out object represents the ML output subimage (also known as an ML page), which should be filled with the result data.

 Example for modifying the existing out: